The 11 most unusual things about Bryson DeChambeau

 1. Bryson developed his first set of single-length irons at 17.
 He and his long-time coach, Mike Schy, grinded down a bunch of shaft flexes and clubs to build his first set of irons.
 This year, Cobra, which signed DeChambeau to an endorsement deal after he turned pro following the 2016 Masters, released a consumer product, Cobra King One-Length irons, along with Bryson's input.

-3. The Hogan cap also dates back to his teenage days.
-DeChambeau says he saw the cap in a pro shop when he was 13 years old and decided to pick one up, and it has become his signature look ever since.
+4. The Hogan cap also dates back to his teenage days.
+DeChambeau says he saw the cap in a pro shop when he was 13 and decided to pick one up, and it has become his signature look ever since.

-10. At the start of the year, DeChambeau putted side-saddle.
-And the 23-year-old ran into some trouble with the USGA after they ruled one of his side-saddle putters non-conforming: "They’re not a good organization, and you can quote me on that.
+11. At the start of 2018, DeChambeau putted side-saddle.
+And the then-23-year-old ran into some trouble with the USGA after they ruled one of his side-saddle putters non-conforming: "They’re not a good organization, and you can quote me on that.
 I’m part of their family and as family it’s very frustrating to see them stunt the growth of the game.”
 He later apologized.

 As a bonus item, don't forget about DeChambeau's brain training and breathing methods.
 After he won the Shriners in November 2019, he told us about his brain training experimentation, attempting to find the parasympathetic states and sympathetic states cohesive to good golf (yes, really).